We will not have school April 15-22 for Spring Break. What awesome plans do you have?

 We will come back refreshed and ready to learn on Tuesday, April 23rd at 7:30am.

 Since you finished all your books over break, we will have the Book Fair Wednesday, April 24 to Monday, April 29.
 It's even open on Saturday during the play!

-Bring your Library Card on February 28th to check out at the Bookmobile during lunch recess!
+Bring your Library Card on April 25th to check out at the Bookmobile during lunch recess!

 A huge CONGRATULATIONS to the Richwoods Swim and Dive Team, former Washington students, and your 2019 IHSA Sectional Champions.
 After their victory on Saturday 2/16, the Knights will also send 6 Swim and Divers to the IHSA State Finals: Blake Torrey, Jared Aviles(WGMS), Jacob Greenan, Zack Dollman, Yohan Bopearatchy(WGMS) and Daniel Matlock(WGMS).
 This is the first Swim Sectional Championship since 2001 and the first Conference Championship since 2003.
 Congratulations to the entire Swim Family.
 Congratulations once again to Lily Mura(WGMS) who represented the Knights at the IHSA State Speech Finals this past weekend!

 Washington Gifted School 5th/6th grade teacher Betina Fleming won $1,000 for Curious?
 Research and Write On!!
 The grant money will be used to upgrade classroom technology so students can conduct research and process materials for written assignments.

 10:00 AM - 1:00 PM Kindergarten Roundup at the Peoria Zoo

 4:30 PM - 5:30 PM Parent Teacher Advisory Committee Meeting